AaronRohrbacher/simple/README.md

-_1. Make sure Postgres is running in a lone terminal window/tab._
+1. Make sure Postgres is running in a lone terminal window/tab.

-_2. In a new window/tab, run psql, and do this (make sure your semicolons are there!):_
+2. In a new window/tab, run psql, and do this (make sure your semicolons are there!):
   `# CREATE DATABASE simple;`
   `# \c simple;`
-  - # CREATE TABLE tasks (id serial PRIMARY KEY, task varchar);
+  # CREATE TABLE tasks (id serial PRIMARY KEY, task varchar);

 3. In a new window/tab, run IRB and do this stuff:
   - Copy ALL of the code (including the require- were you listening?
 I said ALL of the code) in 'simple.rb' and paste in IRB.
 Press enter if need be- you should see a return of => :access (this is the last method created in the class).